 Make the filling

 - Start a medium saucepan on medium heat.
-Add the coconut milk and sugar.
+Add the coconut milk, sugar, and turmeric.
 Bring to a boil, then reduce to a simmer.

-- Combine the lemon juice, lemon zest, and cornstarch, then add it to the coconut milk.
-Stir continuously until the mixture thickens (about 5 minutes).
+- Combine the lemon juice, lemon zest, and cornstarch, then add it to the coconut milk mixture.
+Stir continuously until it thickens (about 5 minutes).

 Bake and portion